 During the first and second summer semester, a student will be allowed to withdraw before completing three quarters only in exceptional circumstances and with the prior approval of the Dean of Students.

 A student may elect to withdraw for any reason.
 Such leaves may not be taken more than once at the election of the student.
 A student may apply to the Dean of Students to withdraw for a second time, but such withdrawal will only be granted based upon a demonstration of exceptional circumstances by the student.
 Students who leave the Law School after a second voluntary leave must re-apply to the Law School as new applicants to the Law School.
 The granting of a second leave or re-admission to the Law School may be conditioned upon a student’s demonstration that issues which caused the student academic difficulty, or documented instances of inappropriate behavior prior to leaving the Law School, have been effectively addressed by the student.

 Former Professional LL.M. students who have withdrawn and who wish to re-enter the Law School should apply for readmission to the Dean of Students, stating the date of withdrawal and providing a brief statement of activities in the interim, a record of all further studies undertaken, and such other information as may be requested for proper consideration of the application.

 - A student who withdraws while in good academic standing after completing the first summer will normally be readmitted if his or her application for readmission is made within a reasonable time after withdrawal.

 - A student who withdraws during the first summer is only eligible to return the following summer semester.

-Under no circumstances may a Professional LL.M. student who has withdrawn be readmitted to the Law School after four years from the start of the semester in which he or she began.
+Under no circumstances may a Professional LL.M. student who has withdrawn be readmitted to the Law School after three years from the start of the semester in which he or she began.

 VII.
 Exceptions/Academic Rules Petition